Bridges Investment Management Inc. Acquires 853,455 Shares of Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO)

-Bridges Investment Management Inc. boosted its holdings in Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 61.7% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 2,237,637 shares of the exchange traded fund’s stock after buying an additional 853,455 shares during the period.
-Vanguard FTSE Emerging Markets ETF accounts for approximately 3.1% of Bridges Investment Management Inc.’s holdings, making the stock its 7th largest holding.
-Bridges Investment Management Inc. owned approximately 0.13% of Vanguard FTSE Emerging Markets ETF worth $81,652,000 as of its most recent SEC filing.
+Bridges Investment Management Inc. grew its position in Vanguard FTSE Emerging Markets ETF (NYSEARCA:VWO – Get Rating) by 61.7% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 2,237,637 shares of the exchange traded fund’s stock after purchasing an additional 853,455 shares during the period.
+Vanguard FTSE Emerging Markets ETF makes up approximately 3.1% of Bridges Investment Management Inc.’s holdings, making the stock its 7th largest holding.
+Bridges Investment Management Inc. owned approximately 0.13% of Vanguard FTSE Emerging Markets ETF worth $81,652,000 at the end of the most recent quarter.

-Other hedge funds have also recently added to or reduced their stakes in the company.
-NWK Group Inc. acquired a new position in shares of Vanguard FTSE Emerging Markets ETF in the 1st quarter valued at about $30,000.
+Other hedge funds and other institutional investors have also modified their holdings of the company.
 Darrow Company Inc. acquired a new position in shares of Vanguard FTSE Emerging Markets ETF in the 2nd quarter valued at about $27,000.
-Toth Financial Advisory Corp lifted its stake in shares of Vanguard FTSE Emerging Markets ETF by 93.4% in the 3rd quarter.
-Toth Financial Advisory Corp now owns 940 shares of the exchange traded fund’s stock valued at $34,000 after purchasing an additional 454 shares in the last quarter.
-Mark Sheptoff Financial Planning LLC acquired a new position in shares of Vanguard FTSE Emerging Markets ETF in the 1st quarter valued at about $46,000.
-Finally, Mycio Wealth Partners LLC acquired a new position in shares of Vanguard FTSE Emerging Markets ETF in the 2nd quarter valued at about $42,000.
+NWK Group Inc. acquired a new position in Vanguard FTSE Emerging Markets ETF during the 1st quarter worth approximately $30,000.
+Toth Financial Advisory Corp lifted its position in Vanguard FTSE Emerging Markets ETF by 93.4% during the 3rd quarter.
+Toth Financial Advisory Corp now owns 940 shares of the exchange traded fund’s stock worth $34,000 after acquiring an additional 454 shares in the last quarter.
+CFS Investment Advisory Services LLC acquired a new position in Vanguard FTSE Emerging Markets ETF during the 1st quarter worth approximately $36,000.
+Finally, Danda Trouve Investment Management Inc. acquired a new position in Vanguard FTSE Emerging Markets ETF during the 3rd quarter worth approximately $40,000.

 The Fund seeks to track the performance of the FTSE Emerging Markets All Cap China A Inclusion Index, that measures the return of stocks issued by companies located in emerging market countries.